IPFF is on the path towards its sixth edition. Once again, we will celebrate portrait cinema and art which explores, educates, moves and transforms.

 IPFF aspires is to bring together artists and viewers who sincerely long for enrichment with art, intellectual discussion and an experience of cinema through a new prism - that of the portrait film.

-The portrait is the focus of the films that will be screened at IPFF.
+The portrait is the focus of the films that are screened at IPFF.
 We are looking for portrait films that have already been completed, as well as such that will be created with the concrete idea of 'portrait'.
 Of a person.
 A group of people.
 An object.
 Something invisible, but substantial.
 Of the self.
 Or of something else.

 -